aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

 * Insert a single row into a database table.

-An example project description
+Example Project Description
 ---------------------------------

 As we are viewing the same data over and over again; and want to focus on the difference between the various tactics, we use an abstract example.

-.. topic:: Example project download
+.. topic:: Example Project Download

     Download the example AIMMS project for this article below:

-    * :download:`WriteSparse.zip <model/WriteSparse.zip>`
+    :download:`WriteSparse.zip <model/WriteSparse.zip>`

+|

 Two sets with a few elements: ``s_A`` and ``s_B`` with indices ``i_a`` and ``i_b`` respectively.

-In addition, there is a parameter ```p_Dat`` declared over these sets; which may or may not be sparse, may or may not be stored sparse in the database, or we may want to store just a modification.
+In addition, there is a parameter ``p_Dat`` declared over these sets; which may or may not be sparse, may or may not be stored sparse in the database, or we may want to store just a modification.

 We use SQLite with the following database table declaration: